Bakewell Glass: Bakewell in the 19th century glass industry

 Supposedly, glass production in America began in 1608 when eight Europeans from the London Company were sent to teach the colonists the glass making process.
 The Englishmen in Jamestown were the first to produce glass.
 Window glass, however, did not make an American appearance until about 1739.
 It would not be until the 1800s that Bakewell would enter the industry.

 At first, the majority of glass pieces found by historians were attributed to Boston and Sandwich.
 It was later decided that the other glasshouses during that time had distributed a significant amount of glass that they had made with designs blatantly copied from Boston and Sandwich.
-Sandwich and the New England Glass Co were fierce competitors in distribution, and it would not be until years later that Bakewell's company would have a unique claim to fame.
+Sandwich and the New England Glass Co were fierce competitors in distribution, and it would not be until years later that Bakewell's company would have a reputation.

 The district glasshouses, like the New England Glass Co., Monogahela, Pittsburgh glasshouses, and others, were important in the growth of the country's glass industry because they experienced such growth.
 The glass industry grew rapidly from 10 glasshouses in 1800 to 33 glasshouses in 20 years.
 After 1880, glasshouses increased in size and began producing more variations in pieces using different techniques.
 The size growth of individual glasshouses cannot be said of all glasshouses.
 There were, of course, a number of glasshouses that did not last very long.
 The Saxon Sheet Glass Company in Boston, for example, only lasted six months in 1865.
 Technological advances take credit for the general uptake in the industry, such as advancements made in the furnaces used in the glassmaking process.
 This would result in a decrease in cost and time of production and subsequently an increase in consumption.

 An embargo in 1807 that prevented imports of foreign glass, spurred on a high demand for domestic glass.
 Along with the advancements in technology, the glass industry was discovering useful natural resource deposits in America: clay beds found in New Jersey, Missouri and Pennsylvania meant another ingredient in certain glassmaking processes that was readily available.
 Pittsburgh—home of Bakewell's company—had great coal deposits.

 Henry William Stiegel introduced the process of making lead glass to America in 1770, but the pieces resulting from that process were not consistent until Bakewell.
 Thus, Benjamin Bakewell became known as "the father of flint glass", or, more specifically, "the father of the flint-glass business in this [America] country".
 It was common for glass companies to rely heavily, if not entirely, on table and window glass, but 73 glasshouses reported to be making flint and lime glassware during the late 19th century.
 By then, flint glass was special not because it was rare but because of its ingredients.
 It required red lead and the purest obtainable forms of potash, sand, or lime.